nielsmde/RandomWalk/README.md

-# Simulation module to perform Random walk simulations in Julia
+# Simulation module to perform random walk simulations

 This Julia package allows for performing random walk simulations of stochastic jumps on a periodic grid, consisting of alternating domains with varying mobility.

 ## Usage

+Refer to the official [Julia website](https://julialang.org/) on how to setup a Julia environment on your system.

 An exemplary Julia script how to use the packge is give in the file `dom/run.jl`, which should be run like this, to perform simulation for